pirminis/apparatus/README.md

 Delivery by pigeon is missing, because the cart weight is too heavy and pigeon cannot bring you (imaginary) package.

-However if you comment the line `EnsurePigeonDeliveryAvailable,` and run the code again, the output changes to:
+However if you comment the line `EnableDeliveryMethods,` and run the code again, the output changes to:
 ```
 Delivery by courier (3.99)
 Pickup in closest store (0.0)